MISP/misp-bloomfilter/README.md

 Creating a bloomfilter database from the domain record type:

     python misp-bloomfilter.py -f ../in/misp.xml -d ../db/ -t domain

+Creating a bloomfilter database from the ip-dst type using the REST MISP API:

+    python misp-bloomfilter.py -u https://misp.server/ -a <your auth key> -d ../db/ -t ip-dst

 Testing the database for the existence of a record: